Language-Technology-Assessment/European-open-AI-index/pages/OSAI-definitions.md

 status: published
 ---

-# A European Open Source Definition
+# A European Open Source AI Definition

 OSI definition not in line with European regulation